This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #IAMSCat #CollectiveBias

 - 1 2×4 8 ft board, cut 2 39″

 I was able to get the lumber store to make all my cuts for me.
 You will need a saw to cut the 39″ boards at an angle when you’re building your legs (more information below).
 I also use 1.5″ wood screws.
 Besides the hand saw, the only other tool I used was an electric screwdriver.
-The wood screws I bought were “no pre-drill” needed so that sped up the building process.
+I recommend you all try Timberfix 360 wood screws, they worked perfectly and did a great job.

 The first step is to build the shelves for the cat beds.
 The first thing I did was build the walls.
 Using 1 screw in each corner, I built the edges of the box.
 It will not be completely sturdy but don’t worry because in the next step, the bed will be secured.